Bernard Sachs: Career

 After returning to the United States, he settled into a private practice in New York, and became one of America's leading clinical neurologists.
 He was an instructor at New York Polyclinic Hospital, and a consultant at Mount Sinai Hospital, the Montefiore Home for Chronic Disease, and Manhattan State Hospital.
 In addition, he was publisher of the Journal of Nervous and Mental Disease (1886–1911) and president of the American Neurological Association (1894 and 1932).

 The condition known as Tay–Sachs disease is named after Sachs along with English ophthalmologist Waren Tay.
 Tay first described the red spot on the retina of the eye in 1881, while Sachs provided a more comprehensive description of the disease, and in 1887 noted its higher occurrence in Ashkenazi Jews from Eastern Europe.

 Sachs published several books, including Nervous and Mental Disorders from Birth through Adolescence, a reference work intended for professionals.
 In 1926 he published The Normal Child, a popular manual on child rearing intended for the general public.
 In the latter book he advocated a common-sense approach to parenting and the rejection of psychological theories, especially Freudian psychology.

 Personal life

 His portrait was painted in the winter of 1914–15 by the Swiss-born American artist Adolfo Müller-Ury (1862–1947), but is presently unlocated.
 Another portrait, by Marie Rosenthal-Hatschek (1871–1942), hangs in the Oskar Diethelm Library at Weill Cornell Medical College.

-Sachs, of the notable Goldman–Sachs family, is the son of Joseph Sachs and Sophia Baer.
-His older brother Samuel Sachs was a co-founder of Goldman Sachs.
+Sachs, of the notable Goldman–Sachs family, was the son of Joseph Sachs and Sophia Baer.
+His older brother Samuel Sachs, was a co-founder of Goldman Sachs.
 His eldest brother Julius Sachs was a notable educator at Columbia University and founded Sachs Collegiate Institute.
 His nephew, Ernest Sachs (1879–1958), also became a notable physician.
-His daughter, Helen, married Nathan Straus Jr.
+His daughter Helen married Nathan Straus Jr.